Dave Camp: 111th Congress

-112th Congress

-Camp was involved in the House Republicans' January 2011 attempt to repeal the Patient Protection and Affordable Care Act.

 113th Congress

 Camp introduced the Promoting Adoption and Legal Guardianship for Children in Foster Care Act into the House on September 27, 2013.
 The bill reauthorized the Adoption Incentives Program that focuses on helping states to find adoptive parents for foster children and passed the House on October 22, 2013.
 Camp later introduced the Preventing Sex Trafficking and Strengthening Families Act (H.R.
 4980; 113th Congress) which passed the House on July 23, 2014.

 On June 26, 2014, Camp introduced the Improving Medicare Post-Acute Care Transformation Act of 2014 (H.R.
 4994; 113th Congress), a bill intended to change and improve Medicare's post-acute care (PAC) services and how they are reported on.